SilentByte/healthcam/README.md

 The endpoint then returns information about the number of people in frame, the probability that each item is a person, and the probability that they're wearing a mask.
-If there are people in the frame, then we take the lowest mask detected probability, compare it to a user defined minimum probability to determine whether it's complient or not and upload image to a S3 bucket, a reference to where that image is along with the probability and # people in frame to a RDS instance.
+If there are people in the frame, then we take the lowest mask detected probability, compare it to a user defined minimum probability to determine whether it's complient or not and upload image to a S3 bucket, a reference to where that image is along with the probability and number of people in frame to an RDS instance.
 Finally the Lambda sends a response back for whether the door should be opened or not.
+We have implemented a manual override button to open the door for emergency situations and in case of a false detection to guarantee that health works can continue to operate effectively and efficiently.

 ### Raspberry Pi
 ![](docs/Connections.png)